Top 10 Best British Writers

 H. G. Wells

-Herbert George Wells, known as H. G. Wells, was a prolific English writer who wrote in various genres including novels, history, politics, social commentary, textbooks, and rules for war games.
-He is most famous for his science fiction works such as The War of the Worlds, The Time Machine, and The First... read more
+Herbert George Wells, known as H. G. Wells, was a prolific English writer who worked in various genres, including novels, history, politics, social commentary, textbooks, and rules for war games.
+He is most famous for science fiction works such as The War of the Worlds, The Time Machine, and The First... read more

 -